Engage / Grants / AI for Science & Safety Nodes

 Artificial intelligence is accelerating the pace of discovery across science and technology.
 But today’s AI ecosystem risks centralizing compute, talent, and decision-making power – concentrating capabilities in ways that could undermine both innovation and safety.

-To counter this development, we are building a decentralized network of nodes dedicated to AI-powered science and safety.
-Each node combines grant funding with office and community spaces, programming and in-house compute to accelerate project development.
-The goal is to empower researchers with a mission-aligned ecosystem where AI-driven progress remains open, secure, and aligned with human flourishing.
+To counter this development, we are building a decentralized network of Nodes dedicated to AI-powered science and safety.
+The goal is to empower researchers and builders with a mission-aligned ecosystem, where AI-driven progress remains open, secure, and aligned with human flourishing.

-The rest of this page outlines the terms for our grants, and what kind of projects we are excited to support with compute and nodes access.
+The rest of this page outlines what kind of projects we are excited to support and the terms for our grants.

 AI-first projects

 To keep up with and leverage increasing AI capabilities, we give priority to projects that use AI as the primary engine for progress across our focus areas.
-The goal is to enable science and safety to accelerate in tandem with AI – for the safe and beneficial evolution of intelligence.
+That means your project involves using AI to achieve X. The goal is to enable science and safety to accelerate in tandem with AI – for the safe and beneficial evolution of intelligence.

 Focus Areas